zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 John:  I’m on top of that.
 I’m really well connecte d, as you know, and I’ve already put in a few calls to a few of the movers and shake rs in our business.

-Kelly:  I didn’t know you had such a vast network o f contacts.
+Kelly:  I didn’t know you had such a vast network of contacts.

 John:  Oh, sure I do.
 I don’t mean to name drop, bu t you know Kevin Martinez at McQ Corp?
 I’m pretty tight with him.
 And Eva Arriba s at Syntect?
 She and I go way back.